EMPAT94/empat94.github.io/_posts/2020-08-09-music-on-console.md

 That's it.

 If you don't have homebrew, you should.
-Look up here [brew.sh](https://brew.sh/)
+Look it up here [brew.sh](https://brew.sh/)

 ## Usage